Effective toughness of heterogeneous materials with rate-dependent fracture energy

-In this Letter, we analyze these issues in depth through the experimental investigation of crack propagation in periodic heterogeneous media made of multi-material 3D-printed polymers, that allow us to introduce toughness discontinuities in the medium.
-While the elastic energy release rate is constant as the crack faces a toughness discontinuity, the speed at which the crack propagates is observed to vary discontinuously.
-We study the amplitude of the speed jumps as the crack crosses the interface between regions of different toughness and show that it stems from rate-dependency of fracture energy in both phases in addition to inertia of the medium.
-Rate-dependent effects -- features that result from the non-equilibrium nature of fracture problems and that are generally neglected \cite{sharon_confirming_1999,svetlizky_dynamic_2020} -- however, significantly affect the effective toughness of periodic heterogeneous materials.
-Overall, our experimental observations show that as soon as non-smooth material heterogeneities are concerned, the description of fracture as an equilibrium phenomenon is too limited, and rate dependency must be taken into account.
+In this Letter, we analyze these questions in depth through the experimental investigation of crack propagation in heterogeneous media with fracture energy discontinuities.
+Usually, fracture mechanics experiments are based on global measurements, thus, only capture averaged quantities.
+In contrast, our experimental setup and simplified 2D geometry with periodic heterogeneities allows local measurements of the near-crack-tip fields, which support the uncovering of fundamental mechanisms.
+While the elastic energy release rate is constant as the crack faces a fracture energy discontinuity, the speed at which the crack propagates is observed to vary discontinuously.
+We study the amplitude of the speed jumps as the crack crosses the interface between regions of different fracture energy and show that it stems from the combination of rate-dependency of fracture energy and inertia of the medium.
+Rate-dependent effects result from the non-equilibrium nature of fracture problems and are prevailing in materials.
+Thus, rate-dependent fracture energy applies to a wide range of materials and has been observed, for instance, on rock~\cite{ponson_depinning_2009,atkinson_subcritical_1984}, glassy polymers~\cite{sharon_confirming_1999,livne_near-tip_2010, aagaard_near-source_2004,goldman_acquisition_2010,goldman_intrinsic_2012, scheibert_brittle-quasibrittle_2010,vasudevan_adaptation_2021} and metals~\cite{rosakis_dynamic_1985}.
+The discontinuous dynamics and the rate-dependent effects significantly affect the effective toughness of heterogeneous materials, as we will show with our experimental observations.